Enjoy sex like you used to

 Another theory developed by Rosemary Basson in 2000 deems the sexual response cycle in women to be cyclical and strongly influenced by a desire for intimacy.
 While a man’s desire for sexual activity is said to be driven by his libido, Basson proposed that sexual desire in a woman can be triggered after physical contact has been initiated or by her need for closeness and commitment to her partner.

 Based on an informal poll we conducted of 120 men and women, 73 percent of respondents said women did want a second round of sex after orgasm.
-Twenty-seven percent said women were satisfied after one round of sex and did not want round two.
+Twenty-seven percent said they typically felt satisfied after one round and preferred not to continue right away.

 However, the poll did not factor in age, stress levels, and intensity of the first orgasm, all of which are elements that might influence a woman’s desire for multiple rounds of sex.
 Her answer may also depend on the time of day, day of the week, and other factors.

-The best way to know if your female partner wants a second round of sex?
-Ask her.
+The most effective way to know if your partner is interested in continuing?
+Open, respectful communication.
 After all, studies show couples who talk about sex regularly have better sex lives.

 Whether you’re a man or a woman, there are some strategies that could potentially shorten the refractory period and increase the likelihood that you can (and want to) go for multiple rounds of sex.
-This can be especially helpful if you’re a man struggling with premature ejaculation or other sexual performance issues that prevent you from giving her an orgasm during the first round of sex.
+This can be especially helpful if you’re a man struggling with premature ejaculation or other sexual performance issues.
+If you’re concerned about not reaching orgasm together the first time, these strategies might help extend the experience—or support another round when you're both ready.

 • Start with foreplay.
 Take your time to build arousal again by engaging in foreplay ideas like kissing, cuddling, watching porn, or role-play.